shoxxdj/dllgenerator/Readme.md

                         The group, tips for FR it's Administrateur --wrapper WRAPPER, -w WRAPPER
                         A command wrapper
-  --compliator COMPLIATOR, -c COMPLIATOR
+  --compiler compiler, -c compiler
-                        A C compilator : 'i686-w64-mingw32-gcc -lnetapi32' is an option
+                        A C compiler : 'i686-w64-mingw32-gcc -lnetapi32' is an option
   --output OUTPUT, -o OUTPUT
                         path and name of your dll